Hi! I’m Chelsea Troy.

 I write code on projects like the Zooniverse Citizen Science Mobile App and the NASA Landsat Image Processing Pipeline.
 I look for clients who are saving the planet, advancing basic scientific research, or providing resources to underserved communities.

 I have been known to take projects in mobile development, web development, and machine learning.
 I stream some programming sessions to YouTube, so you can watch me code (and narrate!) in real time.
 You can check out posts on work I’ve done for clients right here.

-I also teach Mobile Software Development at the Master’s Program in Computer Science at the University of Chicago.
+I also teach iOS Development, Mobile Software Development, and Python Programming at the Master’s Program in Computer Science at the University of Chicago.
 I’m writing a book called Remote Work Sucks (the title is kind of a trap—order here).
 I organize two conferences: PromptConf and ORD Camp.

 I fling barbells around for fun.
 I drive an electric cafe cruiser named Gigi who gets catcalled way more than I do.
 I’m very gay.

 I’m gonna switch to talking about my views on code for the rest of this page.
 If you still wanna hear about me as, like, a person, here’s the most recent AMA I’ve done.

 That brings with it a couple of things:

 - A commitment to rigor.
 You’ll see that reflected in how I write code and how I write about code.
 The data science, Android, and iOS posts exemplify this.

 - A begrudging determination to make this industry a better place.
 You’ll see that reflected in posts about management and leadership in tech, as well as in this never-ending series designed to help folks level up as engineers on their own.